-This provides an excellent opportunity to refresh your memory about the available in-game collections and why it’s worthwhile to complete them.
+This provides an excellent opportunity to refresh your memory about the collections available in-game and why it’s worthwhile to complete them.

 Join the hunt for new collection items, complete the existing collections, and claim valuable rewards!

-Our collections are designed to inform about the history of different naval forces, significant operations, and famous historical figures.
+Our collections are designed to educate about the history of naval forces, significant operations, and famous historical figures.
 Sometimes “unhistorical” collections appear in the game as well.
 They are sometimes dedicated to collaborations with other brands (for example, the collection inspired by the popular High School Fleet anime series), or focus on the World of Warships game itself.

-Collections are made up of various elements: coats of arms of warships and combat units; items dedicated to renowned personalities; weapons, ships, and aircraft; insignias; and much more.
+Collections are made up of various elements: coats of arms of warships and combat units; items dedicated to renowned personalities; weapons, ships and aircraft; insignias; and much more.
 Each image is accompanied by a detailed description.
-For convenience, elements are divided into thematic sections.
+For players’ convenience, elements are divided into thematic sections.
 When each collection section is completed, an additional reward is unlocked.
-When all the elements of a collection or section are in place, a window informing about the associated reward will be displayed.
+When all the elements of a collection or section are in place, a window informing the player about the associated reward will be displayed.
 The collection will then be marked with an icon stating that it’s "Complete," which means that you can return to it anytime to read the information about its elements.

 Where can I find my collections?

 In the Profile section of the Port.
 You gain access to each collection after obtaining its first element.

 Please note: the Collections tab won't be visible if you have no collection items.

 In most cases, you'll find collection items in containers that share the same name as the collection.
 Clicking on a collection item that was dropped from a container will transfer you to the screen of the corresponding collection.
 But there are exceptions—for example, items from a collection dedicated to the Anniversary of World of Warships in 2017 were issued for special achievements earned in battle.